ETL vs ELT

 Extract — Transform — Load

-In this method, data is extracted from source systems, converted into the desired format in an intermediate staging area and then usually into a Data warehouse (DWH) loaded.
-In the past, ETL was the predominant method, particularly when DWH did not have the processing power to perform complex transformations.
+ETL involves extracting data from source systems, transforming it into the required format in a staging area, and loading it into a target system, typically a Data Warehouse (DWH).
+Historically, ETL has been the predominant method, especially when the DWH lacked the processing power to handle complex transformations.

 What is ELT?